rafal-szypulka/grafana-ibm-apm/src/README.md

 The IBM APM plugin collects data from the IBM APM metrics REST API and allows you to visualize it on Grafana dashboards.
 The plugin supports:

 - IBM Tivoli Monitoring 6.x
-- IBM SmartCloud Application performance Management 7.x
+- IBM SmartCloud Application Performance Management 7.x
 - IBM Performance Managament 8.x (only on premises version)

 ### Live Demo